-If someone was served alcohol when they were visibly too drunk to be served, then you may have a dram shop liability component to your case.
+If someone was served alcohol when they were visibly too drunk to be served, then our Columbia car accident lawyers may help you identify a dram shop liability component to your case.
 This area of law deals with the liability of bars, restaurants and other establishments selling alcohol.
 When such businesses serve alcohol to a visibly intoxicated person or a person under 21, they may be responsible for any DUI crashes that result from over-serving that person.
 You can read more about dram shop cases here.
 Our car accident attorneys have extensive experience handling these claims and we can determine if it is a factor in your situation.

 Car Accidents Caused by Defective Roads

 Sometimes, an accident is not the fault of the motorist but the road itself.
 Inadequate road maintenance and defective road design can manifest in many ways, such as:

 - Dangerous guardrails

 - Unmaintained overgrowth covering warning signs